Precinct 360 is home to James Bowie High School

 2021 will be a year focused mostly on the Texas Legislative session and a key statewide project – redistricting our legislative district boundaries.

-It is likely that candidates for statewide offices will begin emerging.
+It is likely that candidates for statewide offices will begin emerging as this year moves on.
 Up for election in 2022 are governor, lieutenant governor, comptroller and attorney general.
 So look forward to another spicy election year!

 Meet your Democratic neighbors

 Because of the coronavirus pandemic, clubs currently do not meet in person, but hold virtual meetings

 Join our Precinct 360 Facebook group: Travis County Precinct 360

 Circle C Area Democrats